-iOS Conf SG - 2020 is going to be the 5th edition of iOS Conference in Singapore.
-It is in Singapore from 16th to 18th of January 2020.
+In its 5th year running, iOS Conf SG - 2020, the largest iOS conference in South East Asia, will be happening from the 15th to 18th of January 2020.
 We are committed to featuring high-quality speakers and topics on iOS SDK, tools, and Swift programming.

 Our goal is to enable participants with practical knowledge that they can use every day while building iOS applications.